chellurikeshav/Order-System/README.md

 ## Project Implementation Details -

 1. Database Used - MySQL
-2. Created API for all 4 basic CRUD operations and added basic functionality
+2. Created API for all 4 basic CRUD operations for every table in database and added basic functionality.

 ## --------------------------------------------------------------------------------------------------------